fangwei123456/spikingjelly/docs/source/tutorials/en/ann2snn_transformer.rst

     converted.eval()

-``time_steps`` is part of the recipe because it is used by threshold calibration, by the default length of ``encode_inputs(...)``, and by converted graph constants that cannot infer a sequence length from runtime inputs.
+``time_steps`` is part of the recipe because it is used by threshold calibration and by converted graph constants that cannot infer a sequence length from runtime inputs.

 There are three STA modes: